zanstaszek9/masters-dissertation-salesforce-indexes-performance/README.md

 Thesis title is "Evaluating Database and Indexing Performance on the Salesforce Platform" / "Pomiar wydajności bazy danych i indeksów na platformie Salesforce"

+Data to insert and with results are available at https://huggingface.co/datasets/zanstaszek9/masters-dissertations-salesforce-indexes